IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 #### Lookup grants

 The API documentation [Read Grants](https://docs.verify.ibm.com/verify/reference/readgrants_0) page describes how to retrieve a list of grants associated with a specific userid.
+The userManagement example uses this to look up the grants associated with the userid that was returned by lookupUser().

 The grant lookup code is in [listTokens.go](listTokens.go) in the listTokens() function.

 #### Delete grant

 The API documentation [Delete Grant](https://docs.verify.ibm.com/verify/reference/deletegrant) page describes how to delete a specific grant.
+The userManagement example uses this to delete each grant that was returned by listTokens().

 The grant deletion code is in [revokeTokens.go](revokeTokens.go) in the revokeTokens() function.

 #### Modify password

 The API documentation [Patch User](https://docs.verify.ibm.com/verify/reference/patchuser) page describes how to modify attributes for a specific user.
-￼
+The userManagement example uses this to change the password for the user id that was returned by lookupUser().
+Setting the password to an invalid hash ensures that the user will have to go through the password reset process before that user id can be authenticated.

 The user modify code is in [disableUser.go](disableUser.go) in the disableUser() function.